suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

   <title>My first web page</title>
 ```

-In the example above, the meta tag tells the browser which character set to use - specifically, UTF-8, which includes the characters needed for web pages in just about any written language.
+In the example above, the meta tag tells the browser which character set to use - specifically UTF-8, which includes the characters needed for web pages in just about any written language.

 The title element tells the browser what to display in its title bar.